 Originally Posted March 22nd, 2015.

 I love brown ales but I also like interesting beers as well.
 So some told me about a peanut raspberry beer I was intrigued.
 So I looked up what is and who brewed it and I found it was Catawba Brewing Company Peanut Butter Jelly Time, 5.7% ABV.
 Catawba Brewing Company in Asheville, N.C. and Morganton, N.C.
 This is a light brown ale and is brewed with five different grains and then aged for weeks on raspberries and roasted peanuts.
 Peanut Butter Jelly Time pours a murky light brown color with a two finger slightly off-white head.
 I found no light coming through and very little carbonation.
 The aroma on Peanut Butter Jelly Time is exactly like its name.
 It smells just like a Peanut Butter and Jelly sandwich.
 You get the roasted peanuts with a peanut butter scent and a raspberry/raspberry jelly aroma.
 The taste is Peanut Butter and Jelly sandwich!
 There is nice taste of peanuts/peanut butter and raspberries/ raspberry jelly.
 I also found there to be a bread crust taste that is from the grains and the roasted peanuts.
 The mouthfeel is medium with a rich PPB&J finish and the aftertaste is just the same as the finish with a little bit of lingering peanut butter.
 This is truth in advertising.
 It is just like the name on the can Peanut Butter Jelly Time.
 Catawba Brewing Co. really hit the nail on the head with this ale.
 I give this an A+.
 I like this beer but I don’t think I could drink more than one.
 The flavor would get a bit intense as you get to the second Peanut Butter Jelly Time.
 That doesn’t take away a thing from this beer in my opinion.
-This is a truly good interest and yet tasty beer.
+This is a truly good interesting and yet tasty beer.
 So please go out and try Catawba Brewing Co.
 Peanut Butter Jelly Time I recommend that you do!
 Cheers!
 Please enjoy responsibly!

 Here is another Anchor Brewing Company beer, this is their Brekle’s Brown ale, 6.0% ABV, an all malt single hop brown ale.
 This beer is named after the founding brewer Gottlieb Brekle.
 This is a beer is somewhat new, no sure when it was first introduced.
 Brekle’s brown pours a deep brown color with a tan one finger fluffy head that fades at medium speed and leaves some lacing.
 I found there to be no light coming through the glass with little carbonation bubbles.
 The aroma is strong on this with big roasted malts with a hint of bitterness, but more of a roasted bitterness.
 There was also a very faint dark raisin to it.
 The taste on Brekle’s Brown is big roasted malt with a slight hint of chocolate and coffee.
 The mouth feel is high medium side but smooth.
 This beer finishes a bit bitter but good a over all finish and the aftertaste really stays with a smooth roasted flavor This is not the worlds best brown ale, but it’s a good one.
 So I am giving this a B. Yeah I’ve had better brown ales, and this is close to top of the list of good brown ales.
 I would recommend this to anyone that is looking for a lighter dark beer or just new brown ale.
 I would go for this again.
 This is something to try!
 Cheers!
 Please drink responsibly!